iluwatar/java-design-patterns/object-pool/README.md

 category: Creational
 language: en
 tag:
     - Game programming
+    - Instantiation
+    - Memory management
     - Performance
+    - Resource management
+    - Scalability
 ---

 ## Also known as

-Resource Pool
+* Resource Pool

 ## Intent

-When objects are expensive to create and they are needed only for short periods of time it is advantageous to utilize the Object Pool pattern.
-The Object Pool provides a cache for instantiated objects tracking which ones are in use and which are available.
+The Object Pool design pattern manages a pool of reusable objects, optimizing resource use by recycling objects rather than creating and destroying them repeatedly.

 ## Explanation

 Real world example

-> In our war game we need to use oliphaunts, massive and mythic beasts, but the problem is that they
-> are extremely expensive to create.
-The solution is to create a pool of them, track which ones are
-> in-use, and instead of disposing them re-use the instances.
+> In our war game we need to use oliphaunts, massive and mythic beasts, but the problem is that they are extremely expensive to create.
+The solution is to create a pool of them, track which ones are in-use, and instead of disposing them re-use the instances.

 In plain words